ya-liu/shopfront/README.md

 ## JS Library/Framework

 The front-end framework for this project is React.js.
-The project utilized React hooks for more flexible development
+The project utilized React hooks for more flexible development.

 ## User Interactions